5 Therapies To Complement Your Water Exercise For Maximum Results

 5. Mindfulness

 We talk about this so much inside Wavemakers—the ability to feel the movement is where you get your best results.
-Being able to feel your body, not only those moves that give you pain but those that feel the best, is, at it’s core, the very art of mindfulness (try this mindfulness hack from Chloe Markham, Wavemakers’ resident yoga teacher, to give you even more for your next workout).
+Being able to feel your body, not only those moves that give you pain but those that feel the best, is, at it’s core, the very art of mindfulness (learn the importance of mindfulness from Chloe Markham, Wavemakers’ resident yoga teacher, to give you even more in your next workout).

 The takeaway